Equivalence of Gromov-Prohorov- and Gromov's Box-Metric on the Space of Metric Measure Spaces: Continuity of the coding of -trees by excursions

 The uniform metric on $\ex$ is a rather strong one, in particular $\ex$ and $\exb$ are not separable in this metric.
 The coding function turns out to be still continuous if we equip $\ex$ with a weaker, separable, metrisable topology, namely the weakest topology which is stronger than convergence in measure and epigraph convergence.
 For $h,h'\in\ex$, let

 which metrises convergence in Lebesgue measure, $d_H$ the Hausdorff metric in $\R^2$, and

 Note that the epigraph of a function is closed if and only if the function is lower semi-continuous.
 Epigraph convergence is usually defined as convergence in Fell topology (or equivalently Kuratowski convergence) of the epigraphs, see e.g.\ \cite{Beer:topOnSets}.
-It is a compact, metrisable topology on the set of $(\R_+\cup\{\infty\})$\nbd valued, lower semi-continuous functions.
-In general, $\dhepi$ induces a stronger topology.
+It is a compact, metrisable topology on the set $\excl$ of $(\R_+\cup\{\infty\})$\nbd valued, lower semi-continuous functions on $[0,1]$.
+On $\excl$, the topology induced by $\dhepi$ is strictly stronger.
 Restricted to $\ex$, however, the topologies coincide, which follows from \cite[Thm.~1]{Beer:epiconv} using compactness of $[0,1]$ and $\R$-valuedness of excursions.
 Epigraph convergence also coincides with $\Gamma$\nbd convergence (see e.g.\ \cite{DalMaso:gammaconv}), whence the name $\dhepi$.

 \begin{definition} We endow\/ $\ex$ with the \textbf{excursion metric} $ \dex \defeq \dhepi + \dm $. \end{definition}